-4.1.2 Nodule Analysis Software Characteristics
+785 4.1.2 Nodule Analysis Software Characteristics

-These methods specify the minimum quality characteristics of a nodule measurement software application.
-Measurement quality is assessed with two metrics:
+These methods specify the minimum quality characteristics of a nodule measurement software application.Measurement quality is assessed with two metrics:

 - Measurement Bias is the deviation of the mean value from its true value for a set of volumetric measurements.
 This metric is assessed by measuring the volume of repeat scans of geometric objects, each with a manufactured and verified volume, where the objects have varying size and shape. - Coefficient of Variation (CV) is a measure of variation for repeated volumetric measurements of an object.
 It is calculated as the ratio of the standard deviation to the mean for a set of measurements.
-This metric is assessed by measuring the volume of short-time interval repeat scans of nodules, where the nodules have varying size, shape, and attachments as well as by measuring the volume of geometric object scans.
+This metric is assessed by measuring the volume of short-time interval repeat scans of nodules, where the nodules have varying size, shape, and attachments as well as by measuring the volume of geometric object scans. - 797

 One method for nodule analysis software is described here.
-The assessor shall obtain two sets of CT scans from the QIBA quality assurance site x.y.org.
+The assessor shall obtain two sets of CT scans which are available through a link provided in the Conformance Materials section of the QIBA Small Lung Nodule Profile Wiki page.
 A "phantom nodule dataset" contains M=10 CT scans of a QIBA provided phantom with numerous geometric objects embedded in foam or another QIBA accepted reference object.
-A "clinical nodule dataset" contains N=5 repeat CT scans of O=14 different lung nodules of varying shape and size all acquired within a short time interval such that the amount of volumetric change must be close to zero.
+A "clinical nodule dataset" contains N=5 repeat CT scans of 14 different lung nodules of varying shape and size all acquired within a short time interval such that the amount of volumetric change must be close to zero.

-Two spreadsheet files are also provided at the x.y.org website.
+Two spreadsheet files are also available in the Conformance Materials section of the QIBA Small Lung Nodule Profile Wiki page.
 An "object location file" in .xls format contains the RAS coordinate locations of the geometric objects in the "phantom nodule dataset".
 A "measurement reporting file" in .xls format is also provided with a volumetric measurement data entry location for each object to be measured.

-The assessor shall load each CT series in the "phantom nodule dataset" and the "clinical nodule dataset" into the nodule measurement software and obtain a volumetric measurement.
-The assessor shall enter each volumetric measurement into the "measurement reporting file" which will automatically verify that the values reported are conformant.
-This will specifically verify that the bias for each volumetric measurement of a geometric object is <= 5% of the object's manufactured volume.
-The spreadsheet will also verify that the coefficient of variation for both geometric objects and repeat lung nodules does not exceed the values in Table 1, with 95% confidence.
-The assessor shall also enter the analysis software name and version number into the "measurement reporting file" and upload the file to the QIBA quality assurance site x.y.org.
-The specific version of the lung nodule analysis software will be considered compliant when at least two independent clinical sites have successfully performed this procedure.
-Measurement linearity needs to shown and the slope has to be close to 1.0 (within 5%).
+- 810 - 811 The assessor shall load each CT series in the "phantom nodule dataset" and the "clinical nodule dataset"

+812 into the nodule measurement software and obtain a volumetric measurement.
+The assessor shall enter each volumetric measurement into the "measurement reporting file" which will automatically verify that 813 814 the values reported are conformant.
+This will specifically verify that the bias for each volumetric 815 measurement of a geometric object is <= 5% of the object's manufactured volume, with 95% confidence.
+816 The spreadsheet will also verify that the coefficient of variation for both geometric objects and repeat lung 817 nodules does not exceed the values in Table 1, with 95% confidence.
+The assessor shall also enter the analysis software name and version number into the "measurement reporting file" and upload the file to 818 the QIBA quality assurance site listed in the Conformance Materials Section of the QIBA Small Lung Nodule 819 820 Profile Wiki page.
+Measurement linearity needs to be shown by regressing the measurements (Y values) on 821 the true values (X values).
+If the relationship between Y and X is well explained by a line (i.e. R2>0.9 and 822 quadratic term is near zero) then the assumption of linearity it met.
+The regression slope must be close to 823 1.0 (i.e. 95% CI bounds for the slope must be contained within 0.95 and 1.05).
+The specific version of the 824 lung nodule analysis software will be considered conformant when at least two independent clinical sites 825 have successfully performed these procedures.

-Sites can follow the vendor equipment procedure to verify conformance of software that is not on the list.
+- 826 - Sites can follow the vendor equipment procedure to verify conformance of software that is not on the list.
+827